Skip to content

 console.log(`Program: ${track.program}`) // GM program number

-console.log(`Notes: ${track.note_count}`) // Number of notes
+console.log(`Notes: ${track.note_count}`) // number of notes

 }